 Keep in mind that instructors make their own decisions about whether they think a specific use is a Fair Use when making copies for students.
 Again, your subject librarian or Steve Oberg (email@example.com) can provide additional guidance as needed.

-As noted in a faculty overview session on COVID-19 given by the provost, we affirm that faculty members and instructors own the copyright in their academic works, including instructional content.
+Faculty members and instructors own the copyright in their academic works, including instructional content.
 Some units and departments may have existing policies around ownership and course videos, which continue to govern in those areas.
 Some units may also have expectations of shared access to course videos for continuity of educational experiences, without those expectations affecting the ownership of the materials.

 The Wheaton College Copyright Guide also affirms that students own the copyright in their own coursework.
 Instructors can require them to submit it in particular formats, but students continue to own their works unless a separate agreement is signed by the student.